• Skip to primary navigation

 With Keto Hamburger Buns (sandwich buns) you can start enjoying your burgers with buns again in under 20 minutes for only 4.5g net carbs.

-These low carb hamburger buns are so quick and easy to make from delicious fathead dough.
 They look like traditional hamburger buns but without the typical carbs.

 This easy homemade bun recipe can also be made as crusty keto dinner rolls that can be enjoyed on game day, a summer BBQ, or as keto sliders.